My hotel room’s out to get me (and other stories from my first 24 hours in Taiwan)

 Not the hotel.
 This is the National Immigration Agency’s Taipei Service Centre.
 Photo: Zhen-Kang.

 My flight to Taiwan was uneventful.
-I got through half a season of Star Trek Discovery, half a season of Ghosts, and most of The Unbearable Weight of Massive Talent (so-so; 6/10).
+I got through half a season of Star Trek Discovery, half a season of Ghosts, and most of The Unbearable Weight of Massive Talent (6/10).
 I also had in-flight Wi-Fi for the first time, which right now feels like tech from the future.

 Literally five minutes before landing, I noticed myself feeling nervous—for the first time—about this whole Taiwan endeavor.
 I don’t know where those thoughts came from, but as soon as I was through customs and on the hotel shuttle, my feelings changed to a stirring sense of being where I belong.
 A feeling I can’t wholly describe, but which has only grown stronger in these first 24 hours.